 Under Alaska law as applied to the Company, any individual may simultaneously hold more than one officer position, except that the positions of president and secretary must be held by separate individuals.
-During 2013 and up through the Record Date, the positions of Chairman of the Board and President were held by separate individuals, i.e., Messrs.
+During 2015 and up through the Record Date, the positions of Chairman of the Board and President were held by separate individuals, i.e., Messrs.
 Brett and Duncan, respectively.
-The position of Secretary was held by Mr. Pounds during 2013 through the record date.
-Mr. Lowber was the Treasurer during 2013 and Tom Chesterman was the Treasurer from January 1, 2014 through the Record Date.
+The position of Secretary was held by Mr. Pounds during 2015 through the Record Date.
+Mr. Pounds was the Treasurer during the latter part of 2015 through the Record Date.
 Furthermore, during that time period the positions of Chairman of the Board and Chief Executive Officer for the Company were held by separate individuals, i.e., Messrs.
 Brett and Duncan, respectively.

-These divisions of responsibilities have been in place for many years, although it is not required under Alaska law other than that the officer positions of president and secretary must be held by different individuals for a corporation with multiple shareholders.
-We have found that this division of responsibilities works well in the best interest of the Company and its shareholders.
+These divisions of responsibilities have been in place for many years and we have found that this division of responsibilities works well in the best interest of the Company and its shareholders.
 That is, it allows our President and Chief Executive Officer to concentrate on the operational aspects of the Company and our Chairman of the Board to concentrate on the functions of our board and its relationship to our shareholders.